markymauro13/pigLatin/README.md

 # pigLatin
+Created by: Mark Mauro
-Converts a string of word(s) into pig latin
+Converts a string of word(s) into pig latin using java.